ABRG-Models/morphologica/README.install.linux.md

 You don't *need* to build and install morphologica to use the headers, but you *will* need to install the dependencies.
 The cmake-driven morphologica build & install process installs the header files and font files that are required to build against morphologica.
-Some libraries may also be installed.

-The build process also compiles a set of test programs, which require the dependencies to compile.
+The build process also compiles a set of test and example programs, which require the dependencies to compile.
 Programs that include morphologica headers will also need to link to some or all of those dependencies.
 Finally, you'll need the cmake